Program Admission Requirements

 All science prerequisite coursework, including coursework under consideration for exemption as noted above, must be completed by the end of the fall semester of the year prior to matriculation.
 It is highly recommended that science prerequisites be taken as recently as possible.
 No more than two non-science prerequisite courses can be in progress in the spring semester or quarter following the November 1st application deadline.
 If you are reapplying to the PA Program you must submit all new materials.

 Distance learning courses are acceptable provided they are equivalent in all dimensions (including laboratory requirements) to courses taught in ‘traditional’ educational settings (e.g., hybrid courses).
 All distance learning course credit must be provided by regionally accredited institutions of higher education.

+All prerequisite coursework must be completed at a regionally accredited institution.
 A listing of course prerequisites that may be completed at over 200 institutions can be found at the Course Equivalences page.
 Applicants are expected to review this information, as it is applicant’s responsibility to assure that their prerequisite coursework meets the USC PA Program requirements.

-Students are expected to have a strong competency in medical terminology.
+Medical Terminology is strongly recommended.
 Medical terminology study is available through formal college courses, self-study texts, computer based formats, online courses, and continuing education classes.

 The PA program reserves the right to change its prerequisites and the equivalencies of its prerequisites at any time.
 Changes generally occur in the spring following closure of the current CASPA cycle.